apollographql/apollo-client-nextjs/packages/nextjs/README.md

 Generally, `useSuspenseQuery` will only suspend until the initial response is received.
 In most cases, you get a full response, but if you use multipart response features like the `@defer` directive, you will only get a partial response.\
 Without further handling, your component will now render with partial data - but the request will still keep running in the background.
 This is a worst-case scenario because your server will have to bear the load of that request, but the client will not get the complete data anyways.<br/>
-To handle this, you can apply one of two different strategies:
+To handle this, you can apply one of three different strategies:

+- use `PreloadQuery` with `useReadyQuery` - `PreloadQuery` will allow for `@defer`red data to fully be transported over
 - remove `@defer` fragments from your query
 - wait for deferred data to be received